-Market Review: Open
+Market Review: Completed

 In September 2017 the Commission made the Managing power system fault levels final rule that established two system strength frameworks:

-- The ‘do no harm’ framework – which requires AEMO to develop system strength impact assessment guidelines that allow TNSPs and generators to assess the impact of a new generator connection on system strength.
+- The ‘do no harm’ framework, which requires AEMO to develop system strength impact assessment guidelines that allow TNSPs and generators to assess the impact of a new generator connection on system strength.
 From this, the new connecting generator is obligated to do no harm to the security of the power system in relation to system strength.
 As such, if the new connecting generator has a negative impact on the fault level (a measure of the level of system strength in that area) then that generator must remediate that impact.

 The Commission initiated this review with the publication of a discussion paper on 26 March 2020.
 This paper:

 - Sets out the key issues with the current system strength frameworks, including the “do no harm” obligation on connecting generators and the minimum system strength frameworks.

 - Explores some of the key concepts and considerations relevant to the provision of system strength, including exploring what system strength is, why it is needed, how it is provided, and the physical attributes of the service.

 - Sets out, at a high level, some potential models of how the system strength frameworks might be evolved going forward.